andrianllmm/andrianllmm.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: B.S. in Computer Science Student
+subtitle: BS in Computer Science Student

 profile:
   align: right